survivejs/react-book/manuscript/08_building_kanban.md

 W> Definitions, such as `loaders: [ExtractTextPlugin.extract('style', 'css')]`, won't work and will cause the build to error instead!
 So when using `ExtractTextPlugin`, use the `loader` form instead.

 W> If you want to pass more loaders to the `ExtractTextPlugin`, you should use `!` syntax.
-Example: `ExtractTextPlugin.extract('style', 'css!autoprefixer-loader')`.
+Example: `ExtractTextPlugin.extract('style', 'css!postcss')`.

 After running `npm run build`, you should see output similar to the following: